abraunegg/onedrive/docs/usage.md

 > Please note that special permission bits such as setuid, setgid, and the sticky bit are not supported.
 Valid permission values range from `000` to `777` only.

 ### How are uploads and downloads managed?
 The system manages downloads and uploads using a multi-threaded approach.
-Specifically, the application utilises 16 threads for these processes.
+Specifically, the application utilises by default 8 threads (a maximum of 16 can be configured) for these processes.
 This thread count is preset and cannot be modified by users.
-This design ensures efficient handling of data transfers but does not allow for customisation of thread allocation.
+This design ensures efficient handling of data transfers.

 ### How to only sync a specific directory?
 There are two methods to achieve this: